Kevin Spacey Ousted! Dizzying Cost Of Rushed Recast With Christopher Plummer In ‘All The Money In The World’

 Ridley Scott decided to drop Kevin Spacey after he was accused of sexual harassment.
 The scandal is escalating as more and more people are coming out to accuse Spacey, thus Scott had no choice but to replace him with The Sound of Music’s Christopher Plummer.

-Spacey has been cast as J. Paul Getty Sr. in the autobiographical crime film, All The Money In The World, and it is one of the key roles.
-Needless to say, the character has a lot of scenes so the reshoot will cost millions and over-all, it will not be easy.
+Spacey was cast as J. Paul Getty Sr. in the autobiographical crime film All The Money In The World, and it is one of the key roles.
+Needless to say, the character has a lot of scenes so the reshoot will cost millions and overall, it will not be easy.

 According to Variety, the last-minute change will force Ridley Scott to spend at least $10 million more.
 The film, with the original play date of Dec.
-22, already burned up its $40 million budget and it can be said that with the estimated additional cost, the expenses is quite a setback in the production.
+22, already burned up its $40 million budget and it can be said that with the estimated additional cost, the expenses are quite a setback in the production.

 Replacing Kevin Spacey in 'All the Money in the World' will cost Imperative Entertainment millions of dollars https://t.co/mirctqUCBQ pic.twitter.com/1L0zups1qa